Emporia Reckless Driving Lawyer

 Emporia Va Reckless Driving Attorneys

-The lawyers at Weiland Upton are experienced at handling speeding, reckless driving, DUI and other traffic tickets and criminal offenses in the City of Emporia, Virginia.
+The lawyers at The Weiland Firm, PLC are experienced at handling speeding, reckless driving, DUI and other traffic tickets and criminal offenses in the City of Emporia, Virginia.
 All traffic related summons such as speeding ticket cases, as well as all misdemeanors such as Reckless Driving and DUI/DWI in Emporia, are heard in General District Court.
 Our lawyers understand the unique court policies in Emporia and what is required to have your case reduced or dismissed.

 Call (804) 355-8037 for an objective assessment of your case with one of our knowledgeable attorneys.